top of page

 Spirit & Soul

-The Word makes an emphatic distinction between our spirit and our soul.
-It articulates the unique ontology and experiences of each.
-Here are a few more truths in bite-size contrasting spirit and soul.
+Scripture articulates, in a variety of ways, a distinction between our spirit and our soul, and the unique properties and experiences of each.
+Before we finish with the soteriology of the body, here are a few more truths and scriptures in bite-size contrasting spirit and soul.

 Spirit Saved vs Soul Being Saved

-Isaiah 61:1-3 is the Messiah's job description.
-There is one statement on evangelism ("good news to the poor"), two statements on overall freedom, six statements on emotional healing, and two statements on eschatology ("the year of the Lord's favor and the day of vengeance of our God").
-What is intriguing is there is only one statement on what He will do in our spirit (apply the good news of the gospel, justification) and six statements on what He will do in our soul (NIV): heal the brokenhearted, comfort all who mourn, provide for those who grieve, beauty instead of ashes, oil of joy instead of mourning, garment of praise instead of a spirit (attitude) of despair.
+It is intriguing that there is only one statement on what He will do in our spirit (apply the good news of the gospel, justification, regeneration, etc.) and six statements on what He will do in our soul: heal the brokenhearted, comfort all who mourn, provide for those who grieve, beauty instead of ashes, oil of joy instead of mourning, garment of praise instead of a spirit (attitude) of despair.
+A Christian who avoids, downplays, or snides soulical healing and transformation has an embarrassing ignorance of this preeminent Messianic prophecy, which Jesus read verbatim at His Messianic installation (Lk 4:17-21).

 The Critical Task of Dividing Spirit & Soul

-Hebrews 4:12 says (NASB, underline mine), For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
+Hebrews 4:12 (NASB, underline mine): For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.

 Blurring Justification's Rest & Sanctification's Rest